tomasgrusz/ankit/README.md

 <img src="https://img.shields.io/website-up-down-green-red/https/ankit.grusz.dev">

+## ❤️‍🔥 Our commitment
+Ankit is committed to supporting your learning by remaining free and accessible to everyone.
+Because it’s open-source, anyone can create their own version by forking the project.

+Your privacy matters to us - no personal data or usage analytics are collected.
+Since Ankit’s code is open for inspection, you can trust its transparency, and if you prefer, run your own Ankit web instance offline (see the `▶️ Running Locally` section for details).

+We want you to feel empowered to tailor Ankit to your unique needs.
+All feedback, suggestions, issues, and contributions are warmly welcomed and appreciated!

 ## 📝 How it works
 Ankit uses algorithms to scan through users' formatted text materials to convert them into tables that can be imported into Anki as decks.